raman-dataAnalyst/SQL_project/README.md

-# SQL_project
+# EXCEL_PROJECTS
-This is SQL projects using different dataset.
+This is excel projects using different dataset.